Many self-development experts say that you are the average of the five people you spend the most time with.

 In a social group, your friends will see you changing as a threat to the power balance of the group.
 They might worry about losing you as a friend, so they will discourage you from taking action.

 Occasionally, someone close to you may maliciously discourage you and try to bring you down, although this is more likely to happen with strangers or acquaintances.
-These negative people might not want to see you succeed because they have been failing their whole lives, or are too scared to take action themselves, and seeing you succeed would magnify their feelings of insecurity and inadequacy.
+These negative people might not want to see you succeed because they have been failing their whole lives, or they’re too scared to take action themselves, and seeing you succeed would magnify their feelings of insecurity and inadequacy.

-On the other hand, people who are naturally successful may not see you as being able to or being worthy of reaching their level, so they will take it as a hit to their ego and will try to discourage or undermine you as a way of “reducing the competition.”
+On the other hand, people who are naturally successful may not see you as being able to or worthy of reaching their level, so they will take it as a hit to their ego and will try to discourage or undermine you as a way of “reducing the competition.”
 This is also an expression of insecurity and inadequacy, just from a different perspective.

 Now that you understand some of the logic behind sabotage, it’s important to learn how to respond to and if necessary, eliminate negative influences in a way that will not cause it to backfire on you!